In the next few blogs, we’ll be looking to give high level overviews of applying machine learning to different industries.

 Client churn is the turnover (or attrition) rate over time of your company’s customers.
 Since keeping clients is often much more cost effective than finding new ones, by understanding who is likely to churn and why, we can create a cost-effective way to increase profits.

 The idea is to create an accurate prediction of the customers that will likely stop service or stop using your goods.
-By determining these clients, remedial action may be taken in advance to improve retention rates.
+By determining these clients, remedial action may be taken in advance to improve retention rates, improve products and services, and prevent the loss.

 From here, we may use a typical machine learning algorithms – the exact one will depend on your dataset – to create a softmax probability classification of Churn between 0 and 1, where 0 indicates no chance of churn and 1 indicates customers that will definitely churn.